sunqfuu/Windows-10-11-Modern-Cursor/README.md

-#### ✅Install the default cursor by 'Install.inf'✅
+# Windows 10/11 Modern Cursor

+A modern cursor pack for Windows 10 and 11, offering a sleek and minimalist design.

+## Installation

+1. Choose your preferred cursor and color.
- `1` Once you have decided which cursor and color to choose, double click on the install.inf file in the selected cursor folder to confirm and start using it.
+2. Double-click the `install.inf` file located in the selected cursor folder.

-`2` Enjoy!
+3. Confirm and start using the new cursor.

+## Features

+- Clean and modern design
+- Easy installation via `install.inf`

+## Releases

+- Version 1.0.2 (February 10, 2025)

+## License

+This project is open-source and free to use.